 Conclusion

 Scarcity and rarity are also significant drivers of baseball card values.
-Limited production runs, variations, and the passage of time contribute to the rarity of certain cards.
+Generally, limited production runs, variations, and the passage of time contribute to the rarity of certain cards.
 The difficulty of finding well-preserved cards, particularly those featuring Hall of Fame players and rookie cards, further enhances their desirability.
-The rarity and condition of a card can turn it into a coveted treasure for collectors, leading to competitive bidding in auctions and ultimately driving up prices.
+Therefore, the rarity and condition of a card can turn it into a coveted treasure for collectors, leading to competitive bidding in auctions and ultimately driving up prices.

 As the world of sports memorabilia continues to expand, with more collectors and investors entering the market, the allure of owning a piece of baseball history will only grow stronger.